 In 2006, British sculptor Jason deCaires Taylor sank 65 concrete figures into the bay at depths of 3-8 meters.
 The idea was to create an artificial reef — give coral something to colonize, draw marine life away from the fragile natural reef nearby.
-What he actually created was something between an art installation and a time capsule, slowly being absorbed by the sea.
+What he actually built was something between an art installation and a time capsule, slowly being absorbed by the sea.

 Dropping In